 And as for the fear of baking with whey protein powder, the trick is to incorporate a moisturizer like Greek yogurt or cottage cheese into the batter and not to over bake.
 Just insert a toothpick in the middle of a muffin at 18 minutes of baking time as ovens vary.
 It it comes out clean, it’s ready.
 You know the drill.

 Very important: do not use muffin liners with this recipe as the batter contains no fat.
 They will stick to the muffins and you will have to eat them because you will have no choice!
 I promise you will want to eat this moist healthy muffin even with a red#40 dye on a $1 paper muffin liner hugging it snuggly.
 Instead, spray the sides and the bottom of each muffin “hole” with cooking spray and dust with flour.

 You can use any other berries that are available in your part of the world to make these protein muffins.
 Raspberries, blackberries or blueberries (which also taste amazing in this breakfast blueberry cake!) will work great.
 Heck, mango would taste good in these too.

 Oh, bananas.
-The best fruit ever!!!
+The best fruit ever!
 Delicious, affordable and already pre-packaged.
 Tell me, isn’t it the best fruit ever?!
 Bananas are full of potassium, fiber and iron providing energy, improving digestion and brain functioning.
 Check out my 10 healthy banana snacks.